Welcome to Wopular's coverage of General Motors, Auto Sales.

-General Motors, Auto Sales | featured news
+General Motors, Auto Sales that have been featured on main sections

 March is turning out to be the best month for auto sales in at least six years.
 Major automakers including Ford, Chrysler, Toyota, General Motors and Nissan all reported increases, with some reporting their best monthly totals since the start of the Great Recession in December of 2007.